drivet/website/content/blog/technical/theremin-build.md

 I stood a much better chance of accomplishing (1) if I bought the kit.
 I stood a much better chance of accomplishing (2) if I built one from scratch.
 I eventually decided to try for both; I bought the kit and started the process of buying the component parts separately.
+My success on that score will be detailed in subsequent blog entries.

 ## Building the Theremin